esitarski/RaceDB/Install-Readme.txt

 During the process, you may be required to enter an admin login.
 I recommend calling the admin user "admin" with the password "admin".

-The second command will initialize default disciplines and categories.
+The second command initializes default disciplines and categories.
 This data includes:

 * Disciplines